Cornwall Wildlife Trust

-The Cornwall Wildlife Trust (founded as the Cornwall Naturalists' Club) is a charitable organisation founded in 1962 that is concerned solely with Cornwall, England, United Kingdom.
+The Cornwall Wildlife Trust (founded as the Cornwall Naturalists' Club) is a charitable organisation founded in 1962 that is concerned solely with Cornwall, United Kingdom.
 It deals with the conservation and preservation of Cornwall's wildlife, geology and habitats managing over 50 nature reserves covering approximately 4300 acre, amongst them Looe Island.
 The Trust conducts both land and marine conservation programmes.

 History

 The Cornwall Wildlife Trust is a charitable organisation founded in 1962 that is concerned with the conservation and preservation of Cornwall's wildlife, geology and habitats, both on land and in the marine environment.
 Frank Turk, Stella Turk and Jean Paton were all involved in the founding of the organisation.
 The Trust is part of The Wildlife Trusts partnership of 46 wildlife trusts in the United Kingdom.
 It works in conjunction with the Isles of Scilly Wildlife Trust on some matters.
 The Trust is based at Allet near Truro in Cornwall.
 The headquarters and offices are adjacent to the Trust's Five Acres nature reserve.
 This reserve includes two ponds, as well as mixed broadleaved and conifer woodland.
 As of 2024 the Trust's chief executive is Matt Walpole.
 The Trust is run by a group of elected volunteer trustees, as of 2024 chaired by Oliver Blount.